 Where to next?

 Residents are encouraged to lodge comments via PD online raising their concerns about the development.
-Once the council releases a 'Request for Information' we will be able to see what issues the council considers important.
+Now that the council has issued a 'Request for Information' we will wait to see how the developer changes their plans in response.
 We will then organise further public submissions to pressure the council to respond to the needs of the community.
-Further protest actions are in the works, with a large community protest planned for the morning of Saturday, 3 March (for more details, sign up to my email updates and follow the Facebook pages listed above).

 If you have concerns about this development, I also encourage you to email the Lord Mayor directly at firstname.lastname@example.org.